pypy/pypy/pypy/doc/cppyy.rst

   be ``std.vector`` in python.
   Then, to get the instantiation on ``int``, do ``std.vector(int)`` and to create an instance of that class, do ``std.vector(int)()``.
-  Note that templates can be build up by handing actual classes to the class instantiation, or by passing in the list of template arguments as a string.
+  Note that templates can be build up by handing actual types to the class instantiation (as done in this vector example), or by passing in the list of template arguments as a string.
   The former is a lot easier to work with if you have template instantiations using classes that themselves are templates (etc.) in the arguments.
   All classes must already exist in the loaded reflection info.